 Some of the best beaches in Norfolk for kids are:

 This beach is a favourite for families.
-The beach is sandy and flat with lots of amenities available.
+The beach is sandy (with some rocks) and flat with lots of amenities available.
 There are amusements, ice cream shops, fish & chips, and toilets all just steps away.
 The Victorian Pier is perfect for crabbing (more info below).

 This is a popular coastal spot for families because there is so much to do.
 The beach is fun place to go for a paddle or take the kids crabbing in the shallow rock pools.
 There is also the Sea Life Centre, funfair, amusement arcades, pony rides, watersports and amphibious coastal cruises (more info below) to check out.